Facebook offers the best advertising platform available today.

 Sounds great, huh?
 But how do you actually create Facebook ads that convert?
 In this article I’m going to show you what it takes to set up a Facebook advertising campaign.

 The first step in the Facebook advertising process is to create a campaign.
-To create a campaign, you need to choose an objective for the campaign.
-This is where you want to think about what it is you really want to achieve from the campaign.
+To create a campaign, you need to choose a campaign objective.
+This is where you need to think about what it is you really want to achieve from the campaign.
 Is it more sales?
 More page likes?
 Brand awareness?